codeachilles/goLang-Quiz-App/README.md

 # goLang-Quiz-App
-Design a goLang based quiz application
+It is a goLang based quiz application